 I love that the Cos De Baha VM Vitamin C MSM Serum has Aloe Vera as its first ingredient instead of water.
 It also has propanediol, betaine, allantoin, and sodium hyaluronate, all beautiful humectants.

 I think this serum is an excellent beginner’s option.
-It contains Sodium Ascorbyl Phosphate, which is suitable for sensitive skin, and has additional soothing ingredients, such as Aloe Vera, Allantoin, and Licorice Root Extract.
+It contains Sodium Ascorbyl Phosphate, suitable for sensitive skin, and has additional soothing ingredients, such as Aloe Vera, Allantoin, and Licorice Root Extract.

-When I used this serum, I enjoyed everything about it, from how my skin drank it immediately to how it worked its magic, brightening my face.
+When I used this serum, I enjoyed everything, from how my skin drank it immediately to how it worked its magic, brightening my face.

 The Cos De Baha VM Vitamin C MSM Serum is housed in a see-through dark brown glass bottle, so you can quickly tell how much is left.
 The dropper also works fine and picks up a generous amount of serum with one tip squeeze.